kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Last changes and notes:<br>

 ### Oct13 2023
 - Now, each band has its own setup, including last frequency used.
-It will remember the menu options for each band.
+When changing bands, it will remember the last menu options for each band.
 - Included new menu option to save the band setup on Data Flash (non volatile memory), including the frequency.
+The menu Save will save the actual band and frequency to DFlash.
 The last band saved will be the one selected after power on.
-- Changed the trasnceiver name to ARJAN-5 (the name uSDR Pico brings to misunderstandings in my opinion).
+- Changed the transceiver name to ARJAN-5 (I hope everyone agrees... the name uSDR Pico brings to misunderstandings in my opinion).

 ### Jul19 2023
 - Changing uSDR_Pico_BPF_RX_SCH.pdf and PCB due to Relay HFD3 characteristics.